Celiac Disease: Eating a Gluten-Free DietSkip to the navigation

 Carefully read food labels.
 The U.S. Food and Drug Administration (FDA) says that if a food sold in the U.S. is labeled gluten-free, then it must contain less than 20 parts per million (ppm) of gluten.
 Look for hidden gluten.
 Foods such as ice cream, salad dressing, candy, canned and frozen soups and vegetables, and other processed foods may have hidden gluten.

 On a gluten-free eating plan, you can still have:

 - Eggs and dairy products.
 Some milk products may make your symptoms worse.
 If you have questions about milk products, ask your doctor.
 Read ingredient labels carefully.
 Some processed cheeses contain gluten.

-- Flours and foods made with amaranth, arrowroot, beans, buckwheat, corn, cornmeal, flax, millet, potatoes, pure uncontaminated nut and oat bran, quinoa, rice, sorghum, soybeans, tapioca, or teff.
+- Flours and foods made with amaranth, arrowroot, beans, buckwheat, corn, cornmeal, flax, millet, potatoes, gluten-free nut and oat bran, quinoa, rice, sorghum, soybeans, tapioca, or teff.

 - Fresh, frozen, or canned unprocessed meats.
 (Examples of processed meats to avoid are hot dogs, salami, and deli meat.)
 Read labels for additives that may contain gluten.

 - Fresh, frozen, dried, or canned fruits and vegetables, if they do not have thickeners or other additives that contain gluten.